moia-oss/eslint-prettier-typescript-config/README.md

    yarn add -D typescript eslint prettier yarn add -D @moia-oss/eslint-prettier-typescript-config

-   # it may be needed to also install these packages
+   # in some cases, you may need to install these packages directly:
    yarn add -D @typescript-eslint/parser @typescript-eslint/eslint-plugin
    ```